 - Studies outside of the systematic review

 - Consistency of results: Do most studies demonstrate an effect in the direction that favors the intervention for recommendation outcomes?

 - Magnitude of results: Is the effect demonstrated across the body of evidence meaningful in a public health or population context.
 Most systematic reviews by the Community Guide will include shorter term (e.g., fruit and vegetable consumption measures of change in outcomes) but do not include longer-term (e.g., progression to obesity or development of heart disease or cancer) population attributable effects on health.
 CPSTF will use the results from a review on upstream outcomes with known links to downstream outcomes (e.g., adequate fruit and vegetable intake is linked to decreased adiposity7 and improved weight management, reduced risk of heart disease and some cancers8).

 Step 9: CPSTF Makes Recommendations and Findings

-CPSTF reviews and discusses evidence presented by CGO staff.
+CPSTF reviews and discusses evidence presented by CGP staff.